richardwillars/thinglator/README.md

       "on": true
     }

-.. and to make a Hue lightbulb turn on over 2 seconds and go blue..
+.. and to make a Philips Hue lightbulb turn on over 2 seconds and go blue..

     POST http://localhost:3000/devices/:deviceId/setState
     {